In conversation with your environment

 3. Invite stakeholders

 As the initiator, you are responsible for organizing the conversation.
 Depending on the impact your plan will have on the surrounding area, invite stakeholders at least 2 weeks before the conversation takes place.
 First inform the immediate neighbors and make sure they get first-hand information from you as the initiator.
 Then engage in discussions with all stakeholders.
-Multiple rounds of consultation may be necessary, depending on the scope and impact of your plan.
+Several rounds of consultation may be necessary, depending on the scope and impact of your plan.

 4. Have the conversation, make it easy and clear

 Preferably conduct the conversation with participants of the conversation at the location where the plan will soon be.
 If possible, also work with drawings.
 It is easier to participate if you know what the plan will look like and where it will be located.
 Explain what your ideas are.
 Also indicate what you have already taken into account when it comes to your surroundings.
 The participants will then have a chance to respond to this.
 During the discussions, try to bring up interests, objections, concerns or ideas.
 Also find out what participants find important together.
-Indicate whether or not you can do something with the comments and why.
+Indicate whether or not you can do anything with the comments and why.
 Often the budget is already fixed.
 Ask the participants if they are satisfied with your response.
 Also make good agreements about the follow-up.
 Keep communicating during the process.
 Do so honestly, openly and transparently.
 Not only prior to the permit application, but also during the implementation of your plan.

 5. Make a record of each conversation